 Viking Therapeutics (VKTX) Received its Third Buy in a Row

 After H.C.
-Wainwright and Oppenheimer gave Viking Therapeutics (NASDAQ: VKTX) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Mayank Mamtani maintained a Buy rating on Viking Therapeutics yesterday and set a price target of $16.00.
+Wainwright and Oppenheimer gave Viking Therapeutics (NASDAQ: VKTX) a Buy rating last month, the company received another Buy, this time from Maxim Group.
+Analyst Jason McCarthy maintained a Buy rating on Viking Therapeutics today and set a price target of $14.00.
 The company’s shares closed last Monday at $5.96, close to its 52-week low of $5.85.

-According to TipRanks.com, Mamtani is a 4-star analyst with an average return of 7.7% and a 36.2% success rate.
-Mamtani covers the Healthcare sector, focusing on stocks such as Spring Bank Pharmaceuticals, Arrowhead Pharmaceuticals, and Spectrum Pharmaceuticals.
+According to TipRanks.com, McCarthy has 0 stars on 0-5 star ranking scale with an average return of -6.4% and a 32.1% success rate.
+McCarthy covers the Healthcare sector, focusing on stocks such as SELLAS Life Sciences Group, Hancock Jaffe Laboratories, and Actinium Pharmaceuticals.

 See today’s analyst top recommended stocks >>